oicleevan/credditor/README.md

 Contributing is welcome and appreciated.
 All you have to do is submit a pull request!

-Features are listed in [the roadmap document](ROADMAP.md).
+Features are listed in [ROADMAP.md](ROADMAP.md).
 If you want features added, feel free to request it in there -- if I find it to be worth my time, I'll accept the commit and it'll be in the ROADMAP for me to stare at and eventually do something with!

-All contributions are license under the MIT License.
+All contributions are licensed under the MIT License, as with this project.
 By submitting a pull request, you agree with this stipulation.

 ## thanks!